Hardeep6dhiman/Hospital_Management_System/README.md

 ![hospital-8687007_1920](https://github.com/user-attachments/assets/458aae57-c475-4a4d-b2c0-49191d025140)
 # Hospital_Management_System

+**Project Title**:Hospital Management System
+**Database**: HMS

+This project demonstrates the implementation of a Hospital Management System using SQL.
+It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
+The goal is to showcase skills in database design, manipulation, and querying.

 ## 1. Project Overview

-Purpose: Provide a high-level overview of the system.
-Describe the goal of the project and why it’s necessary.
-Example: “The Hospital Management System (HMS) Database is designed to streamline hospital operations by organizing and managing patient, doctor, staff, and administrative data.
-This system allows for efficient handling of appointments, medical records, billing, and other critical hospital operations.
-It ensures that data is stored in a structured way for easy retrieval and analysis.”
+The Hospital Management System (HMS) Database is designed to automate and streamline various operational and administrative tasks within a hospital.
+The database efficiently manages patient records, doctor information, appointments, billing, medical records, lab tests, medications, staff, and room availability.
+By ensuring data integrity and facilitating quick access to vital information, the system enhances overall hospital performance and supports decision-making through powerful data retrieval and reporting capabilities.

 ## 2. Project Objectives